ni/install-systemlink-enterprise/getting-started/configure-hostnames.md

 ## Configuring SaltMaster TCP Access

 SystemLink Enterprise uses the [Salt](https://saltproject.io/) infrastructure management engine to manage test systems.
-Salt communicates with test systems using a TCP-based protocol.
+Salt communicates with test systems using [a TCP-based protocol](https://docs.saltproject.io/en/getstarted/system/communication.html).
+Salt communication uses TCP ports 4505 and 4506.

 1. Create a layer2 [MetalLB address pool](https://metallb.universe.tf/concepts/) for Salt.
 This pool must contain all IP addresses which will be used for Salt access.
 An example can be found [here](https://metallb.universe.tf/configuration/#layer-2-configuration).
 2. In _systemlink-values.yaml_, modify `saltmaster.serviceTCP.annotations.metallb.universe.tf/address-pool` with the name of your address pool.